 High-intensity radiation is used to produce detailed 3-dimensional computerized images.
 They are used to locate and measure the tumor's size.
 Various imaging tests used are:

-A biomarker test is a molecular test that identifies specific genes, proteins, and other factors unique to non-small cell lung cancer.
+A biomarker test is a molecular test that identifies specific genes, proteins, and other factors unique to this cancer.

 The cancer specialists at ACTC in Florida offer outstanding patient care by prescribing personalized and evidence-based treatment plans tailored to individual patients' needs.
 We aim to foster a positive environment that focuses on physical and mental health throughout a cancer patient's journey.